Prayer Book Rebellion: Aftermath

 A memorial erected to those involved in the rebellion in Penryn, Cornwall near Glasney College.

 Many involved in the rebellion initially escaped the grasp of government forces, including Arundell, who fled to Launceston.
 There, he was captured and taken to London together with Winslade, who was caught at Bodmin.
 Arundell was found guilty of treason, hanged, drawn and quartered, and his landholdings taken by Carew.
 In total, an estimated 5,500 people died during the rebellion.

 Further orders were issued on behalf of the king by the Duke of Somerset and Archbishop Thomas Cranmer to government forces, instructing them to carry out pacification operations the West Country under the leadership of Sir Anthony Kingston.
 Kingston subsequently ordered the executions of numerous individuals suspected of involvement with the rebellion as part of the post-rebellion reprisals.
 These included figures such as mayor of Bodmin Nicholas Boyer, portreeve of St Ives John Payne and mayor of Gluvian William Mayow, the latter of which was hanged outside a tavern in St Columb.
 Several priests were hanged, including Richard Bennett (vicar of St Veep and St Neot) and Simon Morton (vicar of Poundstock and the curate of Pillaton).

 In the aftermath of the rebellion, the government came to associate the Cornish language with sedition and "backwardness".
 This was one of the reasons why the Book of Common Prayer was never translated into Cornish (unlike Welsh), as proposals to do so were suppressed in the rebellion's aftermath.
-The failure to translate the Book of Common Prayer into Cornish led to the language's rapid decline during the 16th and 17th centuries, to the point that by 1700, Cornish had become an endangered language.
+The failure to translate the Book of Common Prayer into Cornish was a contributing factor to the language's rapid decline during the 16th and 17th centuries, to the point that by 1700, Cornish had become an endangered language.

 In June 2007, Bishop of Truro Bill Ind was awarded the Trelawny Plate, an award given to people seen as making an "outstanding contribution to Cornish life".
 During his acceptance of the award, Ind made a speech in which he apologised for the suppression of the rebellion, stating that "I am often asked about my attitude to the Prayerbook Rebellion and in my opinion, there is no doubt that the English Government behaved brutally and stupidly and killed many Cornish people.
 I don't think apologising for something that happened over 500 years ago helps, but I am sorry about what happened and I think it was an enormous mistake."